Languages of Brazil: Brazilian Sign Language

 The Brazilian Sign Language (Libras) is the sign language used by deaf people in Brazilian urban centers and legally recognized as a means of communication and expression.
 It is derived both from an autochthonous sign language, which is native to the region or territory in which it lives, and from French sign language; therefore, it is similar to other European and American sign languages.
 Libras is not the simple sign language of the Portuguese language, but a separate language, as evidenced by the fact that in Portugal a different sign language is used, Portuguese Sign Language (LGP).

 Like the various existing natural and human languages, it is composed of linguistic levels such as: phonology, morphology, syntax and semantics.
 Just as in oral-auditory languages there are words, in sign languages there are also lexical items, which are called signs.
 The difference is its modality of articulation, namely visual-spatial, or kinesic-visual, for others.
 Therefore, to communicate in Libras, it is not enough just to know signs.
 It is necessary to know your grammar to combine sentences, establishing communication correctly, avoiding the use of "signaled Portuguese".

 Signals arise from the combination of hand configurations, movements, and points of articulation — places in space or on the body where signals are made — and also from facial and body expressions that convey the feelings that are conveyed to listeners by voice intonation, which together make up the basic units of this language.
 Thus, Libras presents itself as a linguistic system for the transmission of ideas and facts, coming from communities of deaf people in Brazil.
 As with any language, there are also regional differences in Libras.
 Therefore, attention should be paid to its variations in each federative unit of Brazil.

-In addition to being recognized nationally since 2002, Libras has also been made official at the municipal level in Belo Horizonte, Curitiba and Salvador.
+In addition to being recognized nationally since 2002, Libras has also been made official at the municipal level in Belo Horizonte, Curitiba, Ouro Preto and Salvador.
 In Rio de Janeiro, the teaching of Libras was made official in the curriculum of the municipal school system.

 April 24 was made official as the National Day of Brazilian Sign Language.